aszaryk/sandbox_oss_licenses/README.md

 usage: get_sandbox_oss_license_info.py applist.txt

+NOTE:
-Note: applist.txt is a REQUIRED text file containing application names used in parsing sandboxes.
-Application names should be exact
+--applist.txt is a REQUIRED text file containing application names used in parsing sandboxes.
+--Application names should be exact
+--spaces in application names should be encoded to %20

 ## Run